Glossary of the Second Optional Protocol

-Entry into force Definitive entry into force
+Definitive entry into force

 Entry into force of a treaty is the moment in time when a treaty becomes legally binding on the parties to the treaty.
 The provisions of the treaty determine the moment of its entry into force.
 This may be a date specified in the treaty or a date on which a specified number of ratifications, approvals, acceptances or accessions have been deposited with the depositary.

 The Second Optional Protocol provides in its Article 8§1 that it shall enter into force three months after the deposit of the tenth instrument of ratification.
 It entered into force on July 11th, three months after the deposit of the Spanish instrument, Spain being the tenth State party.

 Entry into force for a State

 A treaty that is already applicable may enter into force in a manner specified in it for a State or international organization that expresses its consent to be bound by it.

 As for the Second Optional Protocol, the entry into force takes place three months after the deposit of the instrument of ratification.
 (Article 8§2)